asamallab/GenChF/README.md

 Contains all the data necessary for reproducing the results in this manuscript.

 ## CITATION
-S. Mitra#, P. Sil#, A. Subbaroyan#, O. C. Martin* and A. Samal* (#: Equal contribution, *: corresponding authors).
+S. Mitra#, P. Sil#, A. Subbaroyan#, O. C. Martin* and A. Samal* (#: Equal contributions, *: corresponding authors).
 [Preponderance of generalized chain functions in reconstructed Boolean models of biological networks](https://www.nature.com/articles/s41598-024-57086-y).
 Scientific Reports, 14(1):6734, 2024